oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 ### []{#sec_ResponseCode200OK}[]{#_200_OK_Response}[]{#_Response_Code_200}9.1.1 [Response Code `200 OK`` `](#sec_ResponseCode200OK)

-A request that does not create a resource returns [200 OK]{.Datatype} if it is completed successfully and the value of the resource is not [null]{.Datatype}.
+A request that does not create a resource returns `200 OK` if it is completed successfully and the value of the resource is not `null`.
 In this case, the response body MUST contain the value of the resource specified in the request URL.

 ### []{#sec_ResponseCode201Created}[]{#_201_Created_Response}[]{#_Response_Code_201}9.1.2 [Response Code `201 Created`](#sec_ResponseCode201Created)

-A [Create Entity](#sec_CreateanEntity), [Create Media Entity](#sec_CreateaMediaEntity), or [Invoke Action](#sec_InvokinganAction) request that successfully creates a resource returns [201 Created]{.Datatype}.
+A [Create Entity](#sec_CreateanEntity), [Create Media Entity](#sec_CreateaMediaEntity), or [Invoke Action](#sec_InvokinganAction) request that successfully creates a resource returns `201 Created`.
 In this case, the response body MUST contain the resource created.

 ### []{#sec_ResponseCode202Accepted}[]{#_202_Accepted_Response}[]{#_Response_Code_202}9.1.3 [Response Code `202 Accepted`](#sec_ResponseCode202Accepted)

-[202 Accepted]{.Datatype} indicates that the [Data Service Request](#sec_DataServiceRequests) has been accepted and has not yet completed executing asynchronously.
+`202 Accepted` indicates that the [Data Service Request](#sec_DataServiceRequests) has been accepted and has not yet completed executing asynchronously.
 The asynchronous handling of requests is defined in the sections on [Asynchronous